shaguntalwar17/global-military-power-analysis-powerbi/README.md

 # Global Military Power Analysis – Power BI Project

 ## Project Overview
-Military power is shaped by a complex interaction of manpower, defense spending, air and naval capabilities, strategic resources, and geographic reach.
+Military power is shaped by a complex interaction of manpower, defense spending, air and naval capabilities, strategic resources and geographic reach.
 This project presents a **comparative, data-driven Power BI analysis** of global military power, transforming large and diverse defense datasets into clear, interpretable visual insights.

 The objective is to enable **comparative understanding**, not political judgment, by highlighting how different nations and regions allocate resources and project military capability.